SedanaYoga/binar-gamehub-postgres/README.md

 Redirect to Home Page with the new user that has already logged in.

 ## Rock Paper Scissor Game
-The game logic is using threshold point, User will win in 6 match, otherwise they will lose/draw if the score is 3 - 3.
+The game logic is using threshold point, it's been set to 6.
+Means, the result will be out when `user.points + comp.points = 6`
+User will be win if the score is either 1-5, 2-4
+User will be lose if the score is either 5-1, 4-2
+User will be drawn if the score is 3-3
 ### Request
 `POST /histories`
 ### Response